High performance volume ray casting: A branchless generalized Joseph projector: Results

+In accordance with the previously found projection errors shown in Fig.~\ref{fig:projection-errors}, the reconstruction quality is found to be worst for the non-oversampling DDA, comparable for 2-fold oversampled DDA and GJP$_{\mathrm{spl}}$ and best for GJP$_{\mathrm{lin}}$.
+Although it is out of the scope of the present work to explicitly demonstrate the effect of each SART parameter, the reader shall however be assured that variations in iteration count, relaxation factor and backprojection interpolation scheme have been confirmed to not fundamentally change the relative performance of different forward models.
+This is in accordance with the preceding reasoning attributing the differing artifact patterns to differing discretization errors among the various methods.

+Finally, these results are further independent of additive noise, which has here intentionally not been regarded.
+As SART is, despite being iterative, a linear reconstruction technique, additive terms to the projection images can generally be considered independently and will, although adding to the reconstruction result, not fundamentally alter it.

-\subsection{Projection Speed}
+\subsection{Projection speed}

-Run time performance is evaluated for projections of a cylindric volume within a cubic bounding box of $512^{3}$ voxels onto a $512^{2}$ pixel detector (cf. Fig.~\ref{fig:benchmark-sketch}) .
+Run time performance is evaluated for projections of a cylindric volume (as common for tomographic reconstructions) within a cubic bounding box of $512^{3}$ voxels onto a $512^{2}$ pixel detector.
+The sampling offset $o$ marking the first sampling point and the total number of sampling points $i_{\max}$ are adapted to ray-cylinder intersections as opposed to ray-boundingbox intersections to this purpose.
+The performance of Algorithm~\ref{alg:branchless-gjp} is benchmarked against the branchless DDA formulation given by \cite{Xiao2012}.
 The volume is stored in 32bit floating point format in either main- or texture memory of the graphics processing unit.
-As typical for computed tomography setups, projections are performed for a multitude of source and detector orientations over the full angular range of $360\text{\textdegree}$ on a circular trajectory around the volume center.
-The rotational axis is aligned parallel to the fastest index of the memory layout.
+For the case of texture memory, also hardware provided interpolation is tested.
+As typical for computed tomography setups, projections are performed for a multitude of source and detector orientations over the full angular range of $360\text{°}$ on a circular trajectory around the volume center.
+The rotational axis is aligned parallel to the fastest index of the memory layout (i.e., the last dimension in the case of Fortran-style memory order, or the first dimension in the case of C-style memory order).
 For each individual configuration of source and detector, the run time is optimized over a wide range of possible thread block or work group size parameters (CUDA and OpenCL terminology respectively).
-This eliminates the influence of technicalities introduced by the parallelization schemes of graphics processors.
-Measured execution times further exhibit a variance of up to 10\% when running the same code multiple times.
-We report the fastest measured times for each algorithm.
+This eliminates the potential influence of technicalities introduced by the parallelization schemes of graphics processors.
+Measured execution times further exhibit a variance of up to 10\% when running the same code multiple times due to dynamic performance adaptions related to temperature management.
+Reported are the fastest measured times for each algorithm.